||3 years ago|

 Meson fills its directory with a mix of files you might want to interact with and meson internal files.
-Osmia provides "bin”, “lib”, and “doc” directories full of symlinks so that you don't have to hunt around inside the meson build dir to find what you need.
+Osmia provides "bin" and "lib" directories full of symlinks so that you don't have to hunt around inside the meson build-and-internals combination directory to find what you need.

 Meson doesn't provide tools to automatically procure and build dependencies without a meson file.
-This means that you cannot use a dependency without a meson build system.
-Osmia fills this gap with its ‘subprojects/dependencies' file.
+This means that you cannot use a dependency without a meson build system, and sometimes you just really need to do that, even though it sucks.
+Osmia fills this gap, poorly, with its 'meson/dependencies' file.

 Meson sometimes requires one of two separate commands ("meson" or "ninja") to build.
 Osmia figures out which command(s) currently need to be run to build and does it for you.

 At the time of this writing, meson will attempt to use ccache, but will stop using it once you specify some different compiler to back it with.
-Osmia attempts to guess the compiler you want, (Clang, GCC, others) but can also be told to use a specific compiler with “COMPILER=”.
+Osmia attempts to guess the compiler you want, (Clang, GCC, others.
+In that order.) but can also be told to use a specific compiler with "CC=".
 When specifying a compiler this way, ccache will still be automatically used if available.

 Osmia stays out of Meson's way, so you can always use the standard Meson/ninja build commands instead of or in addition to the osmia wrapper.